aksh-02/Go-Rest-api/README.md

 # Go-Rest-api
-REST_API in Go to CRUD Movies Database
-Written using the Standard library.
+REST_API in Go to CRUD Movies Database written using the Standard library.